What is SIBO?

 Common treatments include

 - Antibiotics a course of antibiotics is often prescribed and at times cycled to prevent tolerance.
-Such as Rifaximin, Norfloxacin and Amoxicillin-clavulanate;
+Such as Rifaximin and Neomycin;

 - Herbal antimicrobials - one study has shown that natural antimicrobials were more effective than antibiotic treatment.
 About 57% of those who did not get results with Rifaximin treatment got better results with herbal antimicrobials;

-- Diet - a low FODMAP (Fermentable Oligosaccharides, Disaccharides, Monosaccharides And Polyols) diet is generally prescribed.
+- Diet - a low FODMAP (Fermentable Oligosaccharides, Disaccharides, Monosaccharides And Polyols) or the Bi -Phasic diet is generally prescribed.
 While this improves symptoms, it does not resolve the cause.
 More on diet below;

 - Nutritional support - to correct and support weight loss and vitamin and mineral deficiencies such as B12, vitamin A, D and E;

-- Sometimes compounds that improve muscular contraction are given if abnormalities of SI motility exist;
+- Prokinetics to improve muscular contraction - given if abnormalities of SI motility exist;

 - Probiotic therapy - may help to reduce symptoms.